19 Beautiful Lakes in New Jersey

 1. Lake Hopatcong, Jefferson Township

-From sprawling public beaches to tasty restaurants and marinas for miles, this vacation hot spot is a wonderful place to unwind.
+From sprawling public beaches to tasty restaurants and marinas for miles, this vacation hot spot is a wonderful place to unwind, even if all you have time for is a quick, summer day trip.
 Traveling with kids?
 They'll love the playgrounds, volleyball, and basketball courts on offer.
 Plus, there's a mini-putt course.
 What's not to like?

 Accommodation: Where to stay near Lake Hopatcong